 Click on the "Exposure Time" slider and drag to the desired exposure time setting, or enter the setting in the box provided.
 To have the camera determine the exposure time, click the Auto button and it will calculate a reasonable exposure time based on the average intensity of the image.

-Please note: Please note that Continuous Exposure can not be enabled when using Auto Focus.
+Note: Continuous Exposure can not be enabled when using Auto Focus.
 To disable Continuous exposure, uncheck the "Continuous" box

 Click on "Gain" slider and drag to the desired gain setting, or enter the setting in the box provided, or Click on "Auto" to allow the camera to search for the best gain setting.